-If you’re just starting your Japanese language journey, you’ve likely come across the JLPT—the Japanese Language Proficiency Test.
-Among its five levels, the JLPT N5 is the most basic and the ideal starting point for new learners.
-But to succeed, it’s essential to understand the JLPT N5 exam pattern thoroughly.
+If you’re just starting your Japanese language journey, you’ve likely heard about the Japanese Language Proficiency Test (JLPT).
+Among its five levels, N5 is the beginner-friendly entry point.
+However, to succeed, it’s important to clearly understand the JLPT N5 Exam Pattern—especially with the updated trends and preparation strategies in 2026.

 Want to study Japanese from anywhere in India?
 Check out our guide on Learn Japanese Online in India to discover flexible, expert-led courses designed for beginners to advanced learners.

-The JLPT N5 consists of three main sections:
+The JLPT N5 exam consists of three main sections:

 Tip: Don’t rush to learn advanced kanji early on.
 Focus on recognizing commonly used kanji such as 水 (water), 日 (day), and 学 (study).